caliles/svi_and_home_sales/README.md

 This code is easiest to deploy within a Google Cloud environment.
 Google Cloud accounts can be created with $300.00 of initial cloud costs paid by the vendor.
 Initial deployment of this code did not exceed $10.00 in cloud costs.
 The code was successfully developed and tested in Google Cloud with the repo deployed on a Vertex AI Jupyter notebook VM with the following VM image: **Tensorflow Enterprise 2.6 (with LTS Intel MKL-DNN/MKL) with Python 3.9**.
 Python 3.9 is strongly recommended to successfully install and run this repo.
 The VM size used for successful testing was an n1-standard-4 machine type with 100 GB of disk attached.
 No accelerators (i.e. GPUs, TPUs) were required to run this code.

 ## Google Cloud Required APIs
 The foolowing Googl Cloud APIs had to be activated within the test project to successfully deploy this repo.
-This may require an Admin for the project to enable deployment
+This may require an Admin for the project to enable deployment.

 **BigQuery API**
 **Notebooks API** (optional: only needed if using Vertex AI notebook for deployment)